-(a) The company has defaulted in repayment of loan of Rs 51.44 Crore (Principal of Rs 51.44 Crore) in September 2011.
+(a) The holding company has defaulted in repayment of loan of Rs 51.44 Crore (Principal of Rs 51.44 Crore) in September 2011.
 The bank has assigned this loan to Rare Asset Reconstruction Limited.
-The company has entered into settlement agreement with Rare Asset Reconstruction Limited for the repayment of loan on June 28, 2018.
-As per the settlement agreement the company has agreed to make the repayment of loan by March 15, 2022.
-The company has submitted revised repayment proposal to Rare Asset Reconstruction Limited which is pending for consideration.
+The holding company has entered into settlement agreement with Rare Asset Reconstruction Limited for the repayment of loan on June 28, 2018.
+As per the settlement agreement the holding company has agreed to make the repayment of loan by March 15, 2022.
+However, holding company has again defaulted in repayment of loan of the instalment falling due from December 2020 till March 15, 2022 and interest thereupon.
+The holding company has submitted revised repayment proposal to Rare Asset Reconstruction Limited which is pending for consideration.